moe-dev98/EV-Management/backend/README.md

 ## Prerequisites

-1. Ensure you have Python and pip installed.
+1. Ensure you have Python , postgres and pip installed.
 You can download Python from [python3.org](https://www.python.org/).

 ## Running the Application